-Kindly note that neither the RTA, nor the experts can speak on behalf of the EU.
-Only on condition of a specific written approval from the Head Of Delegation (HOD)/EUD they could express their expert opinions in any media and/or other publications.
+Kindly note that neither the RTA, nor the experts, can speak on behalf of the EU.
+They can express their expert opinions in the media and/or in a publication only with a specific written approval from the Head of the European Delegation (HOD) in the Partner country.